All The Hand Embroidery Supplies You Need to Get Started

 Embroidery hoops come in a variety of sizes and are usually circular, oval, or rectangular in shape.
 The most common is circular.

-To learn how to attach your fabric to your embroidery hoop check out my tutorial.
+To learn how to hoop fabric, check out my tutorial.

 Among your collection of hand embroidery supplies you will definitely need some embroidery needles.
 Just like the hoops, embroidery needles (aka crewel) also come in a variety of sizes.
 There are also several types of needles (such as tapestry, chenille, & quilting) and which you use really depends on the fabric & thread you're using.
 But for now, we're going to focus simply on embroidery needles.